-Everybody and everything we come in contact with has energy.
+Everybody and everything we come in contact with have energy.
 Kundalini Yoga awakens the power of your internal energy and leads to a profound spiritual awakening that has impacted every area of our lives.
 This ancient yoga practice is now our mission.

-To help people live this high-vibrational lifestyle, it is important to understand Kundalini, its benefits to the mind, body and soul, as well as why it works.
+To help people live this high-vibrational lifestyle, it is important to understand Kundalini, its benefits to the mind, body, and soul, as well as why it works.

 We will all experience triumphs, losses, hardships, and difficulties throughout our lives.
 Kundalini helps us to react more positively to these ups and downs by guiding us from a neutral space.
 This ancient healing practice is the first to be created.
 It activates specific brain areas that enhance awareness and allow for more balanced control.
-This practice increases your energy awareness and nervous system at cellular level through specific movements and breath.
+This practice increases your energy awareness and nervous system at the cellular level through specific movements and breath.

 What does kundalini mean?

 Kundalini, in Sanskrit, means “coiled snake”.
 In Eastern religions, it was believed that the base of the spine was where the divine energy was created.
 Kundalini is able to “uncoil” the snake and connect us with this divine energy.

 Kundalini, in its early days, was a study in the science of energy.
 In ancient times, royals would visit Kundalini Masters to learn the ancient scientific teachings and visions of Kundalini.
 Yogi Bhajan (originally Harbhajan Singh Khalsa Yogiji) is credited for bringing Kundalini into Western culture.
 (In 2020, many years after his death Yogi Bhajan was involved in numerous sexual assault and harassment allegations.

 What is Kundalini yoga?

 Kundalini yoga can be practiced all over the globe, but its origins are not known.
 Kundalini energy is a concept that has existed for centuries.
 It was first mentioned in Vedic texts around 1,000 B.C.